 June 30, 2020

 June 30, 2020:Last week Wednesday, Mayor London Breed declared the week Essential Worker Week.
-We are grateful for all the work are employees have done keeping Hot Cookie open.
+We are grateful for all the work our employees have done keeping Hot Cookie open.

 Although Pride was not what it was in past years, Pride was celebrated in the city with the “Pride is a Riot” march.
 Coincidentally, that march started at the corner of Washington and Polk by our new store and ended in the Castro.
 Pride is a Riot honored where the first San Francisco pride parade happened in 1970.
 We don’t support the destruction that occurred in the Castro but loved that they shut down Castro between Market and 18th and had an impromptu Pride party.
 This march really represented the spirit of the first Pride parades.

 May 10, 2020: We are now two full months into sheltering in place and providing service under the many challenges presented by COVID-19.
 Our staff and managers have been extraordinary in their efforts to keep Hot Cookie open and providing a little slice of normal during all of this.
-But it’s time for them to get a much-needed breather… so this week we are reducing hours to allow them a little time to recoup and re-energize.
+We have restructured our hours based on our available staff.
 We will still be baking daily and taking online orders as well as being open for takeout, just with a smaller window.
 We appreciate your understanding and continued support!
 Your smiles and patronage have fueled us so far and we will continue to put something sweet in your mouth!

 April 20, 2020: We are all in this together.
 Glad to be living in CA where Gov Newsom and Mayer Breed are doing an outstanding job focusing on working through the day-to-day challenges.